ThakurVibha/Musing/README.md

 I have used handler class with seek bar implementation to play meditation audios.
 For user authentication and to save data I have used Firebase as a backend.

+I am working on the current version of application so that i can publish application on playstore as soon as possible.